AndreKuratomi/Another-Hello-World/README.md

-# The young boy's trick with rice and a chess border.
+# The young indian boy's request with Python.

 """"As I'm new here in GitHub I decided to try to code that indian story of the young man, the king, the chess border and the rice seeds.